HaxeFoundation/HaxeManual/content/08-cr-features.md

 ##### Strictness

-There are three levels of null safety strictness:
+There are four levels of null safety strictness:

 * `Off`: Turn off null safety checks.
 Useful to selectively disable null safety for particular fields or expression.
 * `Loose` (Default): Within an `if (<expr> != null)` condition, `<expr>` is considered safe even if it could be modified after the check.